LarsWigger/Kaggle-Bengali.AI-Competition/README.md

   + I could easily control any aspect of the training loop.
 This also had the downside that I had to manually implement all of my metric tracking which TensorFlow gave me by default.

 + My first, mostly experimental, submission scored 95.28% (after debugging)
++ I added CutMix and MixUp.
+The results immadiately got better and I tried it with both ResNet50(96.4%) and ResNet101(96.52%, one of the final submission, available [here](https://www.kaggle.com/larswigger/pytorch-bengali-submission?scriptVersionId=29326570)).
++ At this point, I switched my experiments to Google Colab, so it got a bit chaotic.
+You can see an example of the training structure I used in Colab here
 + I read in a post that the author got better results by plain resize compared to centering the Grapheme first as I had done.
-I tried it out and got clearly better results.
+I tried it out and got clearly better results during the first 30 epochs.
+I decided to stop using my sophisticated preprocessing during the following experiments.
++ I tried using EfficientNetB3, SEResNet50 and DenseNet121.
+All of them performed worse than a simple ResNet50 and took longer to train.
++ I put the head directly on top of the model rather than using the Dropout and Dense Layers I used beforehand.
+The results were clearly better during training compared to using my intermediate layers.
++ Surprisingly, none of these improvements in my experiments led to a notable improvement on the public leaderboard - most were actually worse.
+So ultimately I just chose a ResNet50 version without my sophisticated preprocessing (scored 96.46% on the public leaderboard) as my second submission (I was allowed to select two for evaluation).